Michael Nazir-Ali: Ordination in the Roman Catholic Church

-On 29 September 2021, Nazir-Ali was received into the Catholic Church by the Ordinary of the Personal Ordinariate of Our Lady of Walsingham, Monsignor Keith Newton.
+On 29 September 2021, Nazir-Ali was received into the Catholic Church by the ordinary of the Personal Ordinariate of Our Lady of Walsingham, Monsignor Keith Newton.
 He was ordained as a deacon by Archbishop Kevin McDonald on 28 October 2021 at St Mary's College, Oscott, and a priest by Cardinal Vincent Nichols on 30 October 2021 at Our Lady of the Assumption and St Gregory Catholic Church in London.
 On 6 April 2022, Pope Francis granted Nazir-Ali the title of Prelate of Honour of His Holiness.

 Views

 Nazir-Ali was generally regarded as being on the Evangelical wing of Anglicanism but described himself as being "Catholic and evangelical".

-He is familiar with a number of Middle Eastern, Asian and European languages and has played a significant role in the Church of England's ecumenical dialogues.
+He is familiar with a number of Middle Eastern, Asian and European languages and has played a significant role in the Church of England's ecumenical and interfaith dialogues.

 Ordination of women

 At first Nazir-Ali supported the ordination of women as priests in the Church of England.
 He chaired the Rochester Commission on whether women should be made bishops.
 Because of his work there, he now believes that the Anglican Communion should not have made a unilateral change in its ordained ministry, which it believes it shares with the Catholic and Orthodox churches.